How to Stop Making Excuses and Finish Writing Your Songs!

 You Have to Diagnose the True Problem

 There are several different scenarios and solutions that are sometimes mislabeled as songwriter’s block.
 Notice repeating patterns… an occasional issue could be an off day or a brief slump in your writing.
-When you notice consistent patterns or problems it’s time to address them.
+When you notice consistent patterns it’s time to address them.

 I Can’t Find Inspiration

 You don’t know what to write about, there’s no spark to start the fire.
 You sit staring at a blank page…

 Spend time brainstorming titles, song themes, song ideas and lyric hooks.
 I keep a Titles Folder, with pages of potential titles.
 Choose a system that works with your songwriting practice:

 - Start a list of title ideas in your notebook,